gatoflaco/Array-Checker/README.md

 DETECTING CHECK: [PASSED|FAILED]

 CONCLUSIONS:
-  The array is [not|] covering.
+  The array is [not|] t-covering.
   The array is [not|] (d, t)-locating.
-  The array is [not|] (d, t)-detecting.
+  The array is [not|] (d, t, δ)-detecting.
-  [The separation is δ.|]
+  [The greatest separation is actually Δ.|]
 ```
 - Note that d, t, and δ will be actual numbers.
-By default, d will be 1 and t will be 2, but they can be [specified](#command-line-arguments) when calling the executable.
+By default, d will be 1, t will be 2, and δ will be 1, but they can be [specified](#command-line-arguments) when calling the executable.
-- The value of δ may or may not even be reported, as it only applies when the array is detecting.
-Note that this value of δ seen in the `CONCLUSION` section is the true separation, which may be higher than [the δ specified in the command line arguments](#command-line-arguments).
+- The value of Δ may or may not even be reported, as it only applies when the array is detecting, but the true separation is greater than what was requested by δ.
 - The output may be made more or less verbose than this using various [flags](#flags) on the command line.
 - The `x_issue` lines are just indented lists of anything that violates property `x`.
 Their exact format depends on `x`.
 Below, an explanation of each is given alongside an example.
 1. `coverage_issue`:
 ```
 -- 3-WAY INTERACTION NOT PRESENT --
 {(f0, 2), (f2, 3), (f3, 0)}
 ```
   - This says that the 3-way interaction between factor 0 with value 2, factor 2 with value 3, and factor 3 with value 0, is not present on any row of the array.
 Note that different values of d do not affect this output; only t does.
 This example would be for a user-specified t = 3.
 2. `location_issue`:
 ```
 -- DISTINCT SETS WITH EQUAL ROWS --
 Set 1: { {(f0, 1), (f3, 0)}; {(f0, 1), (f3, 1)} }